 Connecting students to a lifestyle of service that satisfies their longing for relevance and impact, knowing that they are relevant even in the smallest effort, because Jesus values and remembers what they do.

-- Prevailing faith or confidence in God’s prophetic intervention: provision in need, protection amidst adversity, direction in time of darkness, and power in barrenness
+4. Prevailing faith, or confidence in God’s prophetic intervention: provision in need, protection amidst adversity, direction in time of darkness, and power in barrenness

-In Romans 14:17, we find the nutrients and that feed, motivate, and empower night-and-day prayer.
-Continual prayer requires grace from heaven that increases through purity, revelation, and ongoing fellowship with the Holy Spirit.
+In this verse we find the nutrients that feed, motivate, and empower night-and-day prayer.
+Effective prayer requires grace from heaven that increases through purity, revelation, and ongoing fellowship with the Holy Spirit.

 These components of the kingdom of God shift our focus toward God; they are God-centered in nature, rather than being the man-centered issues of the soul that often dominate our prayer lives.
 By shifting the focus of our intercession to the issues that are on His heart, we connect to a heavenly perspective, positioning ourselves to receive heavenly wisdom and watch heavenly solutions unfold in His timing.

-Righteousness: Sermon on the Mount lifestyle.
-Matthew 5–7 provides the framework of a holy lifestyle.
-This is the foundation of a life that abides in Christ and values the system of His kingdom.
+Righteousness: We are called to live a Sermon-on-the-Mount lifestyle.
+Matthew 5–7 provides the framework for holy living.
+This is the foundation of a life that abides in Christ and honors the values of His kingdom.

-Peace: Confidence in the leadership of Jesus during every season of life.
-Understanding the leadership of Jesus is a necessary component in sustaining prayer without an offended or “shakeable” heart during adversity.
+Peace: We can live with confidence in the leadership of Jesus in every season of life.
+Trusting the leadership of Jesus is a necessary component in sustaining prayer without an offended, or “shakeable,” heart during adversity.

-Joy: Knowing the delight of a God who sacrificed His Son on our behalf, establishing us in intimacy with Jesus.
-When we are connected and alive in the inner man (strengthened with might; Eph.
-3:16) through a revelation of the jealous love of Jesus, it causes our primary hope and identity to be found in Him.
+Joy: Knowing the delight of a God who sacrificed His Son on our behalf establishes us in intimacy with Jesus.
+When we are connected and alive in the inner man (strengthened with might, Eph.
+3:16) through a revelation of the jealous love of Jesus, we find our primary hope and identity in Him.